opendocsg/slw-judgments-backfill/2015_SGHCR_17/report.md

 **_Disclosure of the fact that arrest was sought in aid of arbitration_**

 123    Separately, the Defendant submitted that the Warrant of Arrest should be set aside as the Plaintiff failed to disclose to the AR that the Warrant of Arrest was being sought in aid of arbitration.
-In support of this submission, counsel for the Defendant cited the decision of the Court of Appeal in _The Vasiliy Golovnin_ [2008] SGCA 39, wherein it was held that:
+In support of this submission, counsel for the Defendant cited the decision of the Court of Appeal in _The Vasiliy Golovnin_ <span class="citation">[2008] SGCA 39</span>, wherein it was held that:

  It is necessary for a party who intends to rely on an arbitration agreement to disclose this to the court in an ex parte application...
 If the arbitration is consensual, the court hearing the application for warrant of arrest must be alerted to the fact that the proceedings are being brought only to assist the arbitration proceedings.
 This fact must be disclosed so that if the court grants the arrest, it can also consider whether to stay the arrest or make other appropriate directions pending the award by the arbitral tribunal pursuant to s 7 of the IAA.
 Care has to be also taken by the court not to directly or even indirectly pronounce on the merits of the matter or trespass onto the jurisdiction of the arbitral tribunal in any other way.
 If the validity of the arbitration agreement is or will likely be disputed, the court’s attention must also be drawn to this fact.
 The court’s determination of the application can then be appropriately calibrated to take these potential developments into consideration.